 David Young, CEO, VIF International Education

-While teachers need more support, students need to understand why language learning is important, more so now than ever before.
-In an ever increasing global society, graduates of our schools will sell to the world, buy from the world, work for international companies, compete with people from other countries, manage employees from other cultures, collaborate with people all over the world and solve global problems.
+For students to participate effectively in this changing world, they must understand it.
+The 21st century student will sell to the world, buy from the world, work for international companies, compete with people from other countries, manage employees from other cultures, collaborate with people all over the world, and solve global problems.

-That is why it’s imperative that we focus on language learning as a means to global education, not just as an individual subject.
-Equipping students with specific hard skills to compete in a global job market is important, but cultivating their abilities to effectively share ideas and communicate across cultures is critical.
+In education, global competitiveness can be characterized as the set of skills and factors that support individuals’ personal and professional productivity in their communities and in the world.
+Being globally competitive today requires developing global competence.
+Equipping students with specific hard skills to compete in a global job market is important, but cultivating their abilities to effectively share ideas and communicate across cultures in appropriate and respectful ways is critical.

 This post is part of a blog series on global education and equitable preparation in the classroom produced in partnership with VIF International Education (@vifglobaled).
 Join the conversation on Twitter using #globaled.
-For more, check out (Global Education and Equitable Preparation), and:
+For more, check out Global Education and Equitable Preparation.